-Columns A and B of the spreadsheet on the right contain two arrays of data.
+Columns A and B of the above spreadsheet on the right contain two arrays of data.

 This gives the result 0.449070689.

-The probability associated with the Student's paired t-test with a two-tailed distribution, for the same two arrays of data is calculated by :
+The probability associated with the Student's paired t-test with a two-tailed distribution, for the same two arrays of data is calculated by the formula:

-Further information and examples of the Excel Ttest function can be found on the Microsoft Office website.
+For further information and examples of the Excel Ttest function, see the Microsoft Office website.